dimaginar/onenote-to-joplin/README.md

 ## 🔍 Transparency & Safety

 This project was developed with the assistance of AI coding tools.
-The entire source code is public so you can review exactly what the application does.
+To build trust, the entire source code is public for community audit.

+**Why the "Unknown Publisher" warning?** To remove the Windows SmartScreen warning, an app must be signed with a Code Signing Certificate.
+These certificates are expensive annual subscriptions.
+As an independent developer, I currently do not have one — your [donations](#-support-development) help make this possible.

 - **Read-only**: The tool only reads registry keys and checks for installed software.
 It does not modify your system, OneNote data, or any files.
 - **Verified code**: If you are tech-savvy, feel free to audit the Rust backend (`src-tauri/src/`) and the React frontend (`src/`).

-- **Open Source**: Full transparency — the code speaks for itself.
+## 🚀 Quick Start

+1. Download `onenote-to-joplin.exe` from the [Releases](https://github.com/dimaginar/onenote-to-joplin/releases) section.
+   - **Recommended browsers**: Firefox or Vivaldi typically allow the download without additional warnings.
+   - **Microsoft Edge**: You may see a warning that the file is "not commonly downloaded."
+Click the three dots (...) next to the download, select **Keep**, then **Show more** > **Keep anyway**.
+   - **Work laptops**: On some managed environments, downloading .exe files from GitHub may be blocked by system policy.
+2. Run the tool.
+If Windows SmartScreen appears, click **More info** > **Run anyway**.
+3. Click **Scan** and review the results.
+Follow the guided remediation for any failed checks.

 ## 📄 License & Distribution

 This project is licensed under the [MIT License](LICENSE).

-A ready-to-use compiled version is available at [dimaginar.com](https://dimaginar.com).
-If you find this tool useful, purchasing the compiled version is the best way to support the project.
+A ready-to-use compiled version will soon be available at [dimaginar.com](https://dimaginar.com).
+If you find this tool useful, making a donation or purchasing the compiled version is the best way to support the project.

 ## ☕ Support Development